Not many people on planet Earth like to admit to struggling with money problems. They would rather ignore them, than figure out how to solve them.

 Think of each monthly deposit as an immediate victory, as opposed to a bigger, delayed victory when you’re working overtime to put away extra money and you finally get a single big paycheck.

 By doing this, you’re actually playing into a natural cognitive bias known as hyperbolic bias.
 It works like this: The sustained satisfaction of saving consistently, and visualizing your progress, trumps larger but delayed payouts.
-In other words, take a moment each month to revel in your savings glory.
+In other words, take a moment each month to revel in the glory of your saving.

 One smart way I’ve seen people start saving for specific things is with this nifty little app called Rize.
 It allows you to set specific goals, like if you want to buy a particular item, and then it tracks your progress as you start saving for them.
 It’s basically a high-yield savings account, except way cooler.